Alicia-Sun/stackview/README.md

 ## Usage

-1. Place cursor on any function call or symbol
+1. Click on desired function call
 2. Press `Alt+Cmd+F12` (Mac) or `Alt+Ctrl+F12` (Windows), or right click + "Go to Definition (StackView)"
-3. The definition will appear in the StackView panel
+3. The definition will appear in the StackView panel as a scrollable and resizable section
-4. Repeat to build a stack of definitions
+4. Repeat steps 1-2 either in the original file or in a StackView section to build a stack of definitions all displayed cleanly in the same panel
-5. Use "StackView: Clear Stack" command to reset or close the StackView tab
+5. Use "StackView: Clear Stack" command to reset or simply close the StackView tab

 ## Commands